Am I a good fit for Oliver Scholars?

-Oliver Scholars is a free program for students.
+Oliver Scholars is a free program.
 We rely on contributions from individuals, corporations, and foundations to fund all of our programming.

-Students accepted into Oliver are required to participate in our 14-month Scholar Immersion and Placement (SIP) program.
-SIP is designed to develop the academic, social, and leadership skills each Scholar needs to thrive in an independent school environment, as well as to prepare them to successfully gain admission to a top independent school.
+Oliver Scholars are required to participate in our 14-month Scholar Immersion and Placement (SIP) program.
+SIP develops the academic, social, and leadership skills each Scholar needs to thrive in an independent school environment.

-SIP consists of a five-week summer program (Summer Program I) between seventh and eighth grades, including one week at a boarding school, weekly classes during eighth grade, and a second five-week summer program (Summer Program II), including one week at a boarding school, between eighth and ninth grades.
+Our Scholar Immersion Program consists of a five-week summer program (SIP I) between seventh and eighth grades, including one week at a boarding school, weekly classes during eighth grade, and a second five-week summer program (Summer Program II), including one week at a boarding school, between eighth and ninth grades.

-Summer Program I is an intensive five-week preparatory course specifically designed to develop the academic and social skills of rising eighth graders.
-The program is held at a local independent day school for the first four weeks; the final week is held in-residence at a boarding school.
+SIPI is an intensive five-week preparatory course specifically designed to develop the academic and social skills of rising eighth-graders.

-During eighth grade, students take weekend classes and attend leadership and career-oriented events.
-Students are guided through the independent-school application and interview process, and are prepared to excel academically and socially in an independent school environment.
+During eighth grade, students take weekend classes and attend leadership events.
+Students are guided through the independent-school application and interview process and are prepared to excel academically and socially in an independent school environment.

-Rising ninth graders participate in a second five-week summer program.
+Rising ninth graders participate in (SIP 2) a second five-week summer program.
 The program emphasizes strong academic, social, and leadership skills that together help ensure a successful transition to life at an independent school.

-Candidates accepted to be part of Oliver must complete the entire SIP program.
-By completing this program, the student is prepared for the challenges that lie ahead when enrolled at a leading independent school.
+Oliver Scholars must complete the entire SIP program.
 Successful completion of the program requires good attendance, strong academic standing, proven motivation, a strong desire to learn, as well as a positive attitude.

 Oliver Scholars relies on contributions from private individuals, foundation, and corporations to provide wraparound educational access services to high-achieving Black and Latino students.
 The organization does not receive any public funding.
 You may make a donation today through our Donate page.
 If you know of any individuals, corporations, or foundations that may be interest in supporting the mission of Oliver Scholars and/or you would like to learn more about all of the organization’s philanthropic initiatives, please contact Juliet Buder, Oliver's Director of Development: email@example.com.